iOut1aw/Mikrotik-exporter/README.md

 ### Docker

-There is a simple Docker image that you can use it on your host / stack.
+There is a simple Docker image that you can use it on your host / stack :

 ```bash
 docker pull hatamiarash7/mikrotik-exporter:latest